Rewriting in progress. Last changes: 6-august-2019

 - CC-Heir: automatic send balance to another address if inactive for a long time

-Each of the above modules includes a large set of RPC calls.
-Eventually, once a large number of modules exists it will become possible to build entire decentralized applications based on RPC calls alone.
-While writing a specific CC module is complex, the end result is that creating dapps or custom features will be an order of magnitude easier and cheaper than with any other method, comparable to an Asic vs Cpu.
+For Dapps development each module includes a very large set of RPC calls.
+Eventually, once a large number of modules exists it will become possible to build entire decentralized applications based on RPC calls alone

 Komodo vision is that there always will be many blockchains and so it’s creating an infrastructure to make them as much interoperable as possible.
 It’s already possible to do atomic swaps via BarterDEX and assetize external coins using the CC-Gateways on a custom blockchain.
 The long term roadmap includes ‘blockchain bridges’ to further enhance interoperability between both Komodo-based chains and other projects.